 This piece was commissioned by the University of Waterloo Gazette and appeared in their issue of 15 February 1995, under the title "Oleanna: reflections on the play, and on the audience".
 It earned me four nominations to the Board of Directors of the Faculty Association (declined) and an invitation to sit on the FA's Status of Women and Inclusivity Committee (accepted).
-Surprisingly enough, the director of this production wrote into the Gazette to thank me for the review.
+Surprisingly enough, the lead actor of this production wrote into the Gazette to thank me for the review.

 Some disclaimers are in order.
 I have not seen a theatre performance for adults in nearly three years; I have not published a piece of dramatic criticism in nearly thirteen.
 I am male, as are the vast majority of my colleagues and most of my students, and I work in a field where it is all too easy to retreat from the ambiguity of human relationships into the precision of machines.
 These facts might disqualify me from reviewing a play about sexual harassment.
 But Oleanna is not just a play, and it is not really about sexual harassment at all.
 Nonetheless, this will be less a review than a rumination, fed on scraps of half-knowledge.